Nuruzzamancse/tuki-taki-dot-com/README.md

 6. A search option for products has benn included in the system

 ### System has an admin panel & admin can
-   1.Add new product, delete or modify existing product information
+   1. Add new product, delete or modify existing product information

-   2.See Stock status for each product
+   2. See Stock status for each product

-   3.See the customer wise product buying list and product list that are waiting for shipment.
+   3. See the customer wise product buying list and product list that are waiting for shipment.

-   4.Can Delete User
+   4. Can Delete User

    #### Admin Email:one@gmail.com